MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-languages-customers.md

 ## Add browser language under Company branding

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier in the **Directories + subscriptions** setting.
 1. Browse to **Company branding** > **Browser language customizations** > **Add browser language**.

    :::image type="content" source="media/how-to-customize-languages-customers/company-branding-add-browser-language.png" alt-text="Screenshot of the browser language customizations tab." lightbox="media/how-to-customize-languages-customers/company-branding-add-browser-language.png":::